zeolearn/nodejs-text-tutorial/module3.md

 - Duplex
 - Transform

 Most common of these are Readable and Writable streams.
-Readable streams are used to read the data from the source and Writable streams are used to perform write operation of that data to the destination.
-Duplex streams can be used to peform both read and write operations.
-Transform is a super set of Duplex streams with only difference is that in this the data can be modified when reading or being written.
+Readable streams are used to read the data from the source and Writable streams are used to perform the write operation of that data to the destination.
+Duplex streams can be used to perform both read and write operations.
+Transform is a superset of Duplex streams with the only difference is that in this the data can be modified when reading or being written.

 ### Type of Stream Events